jamiegiuliano/jamiegiuliano.github.io/_posts/2018-07-12-jquery_front_end_-_portfolio_project.markdown

 })
 ```

 Instead of using `f.submit` on my form, I used `f.button` and grabbed the values from the form by calling `serialize()` after querying the DOM to grab the form.
-With submit, I was only able to submit the form once but after googling for a while I found [this](https://stackoverflow.com/questions/38597295/ajax-jquery-form-submit-only-works-once-requires-page-refresh), which fixed the issue!
+With submit, I was only able to submit the form once and then would have to refresh the page to submit it again.
+After googling for a while I found [this](https://stackoverflow.com/questions/38597295/ajax-jquery-form-submit-only-works-once-requires-page-refresh), which fixed the issue!

 The 'action' constant in this function stores the action from the form, which was really helpful since it's nested.
 These values are then passed to the `createNewLink` function:
 ```